kixelated/tf2.pug.na-irc-bot/README.md

 This bot requires Ruby 1.9.2.
 Please check your ruby version with the -v flag, as 1.8.7 is the typical installation.

-There are a few gems required to run the bot.
-Navigate to the "gems" directory and run the following command:
+There are a few gems required to run the bot, and the bundler gem will install and manage these gems for you.
+Open terminal and run the following command:

-    gem install sqlite3 activerecord rcon chronic_duration
+    gem install bundler

-The sqlite3 gem is experimental and may break, but you can install sqlite3-ruby gem instead (requires sqlite3 installed on the system).

-The last step is to download Cinch.
-We are using experimental changes to the IRC library and it uses a submodule to keep the files up to date.
-Use the following commands to update Cinch:

-    git submodule init
-    git submodule update

-If things worked correctly, there should be files in src/cinch.
+Once bundler is installed, change to the "src" directory and run the command:

+    bundle install

 Configuration
 -------------